mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 **Project #2** -- The [Flask Monitoring Dashboard](https://github.com/flask-dashboard/Flask-MonitoringDashboard/)
-(FMD) is an advanced internal monitor that tracks the evolution of performance and utilization of web applications.
+(hereafter abbreviatred as FMD) is an advanced internal monitor that tracks the evolution of performance and utilization of web applications.
 It can be **deployed with one line of code** in Flask-based apps and APIs.